 SRK Consulting was engaged in December 2008 to conduct a mineral resource estimate for the iron ore mine.
 BCM Group was awarded the mining contract and Hawk was engaged as the civil works contractor for the first phase.

 China Civil Engineering Construction Corporation (CCECC) was involved in the construction of the 126km railway track from Lunsar to Tonkolili.

-Hatch Goba was engaged to improve rail and port infrastructure between the Tonkolili mine and the Pepel port.
+Hatch Goba was contracted to improve rail and port infrastructure between the Tonkolili mine and the Pepel port.

-Ausenco was appointed as the front end engineering design (“FEED”) engineer for Phase II of the Tonkolili iron ore project in February 2014.
+Ausenco was appointed as the front-end engineering design (FEED) engineer for phase two of the Tonkolili iron ore project in February 2014.